Orthodox Judaism: Daily life

-Orthodox Judaism emphasizes practicing rules of kashrut, Shabbat, family purity, and tefilah (daily prayer).
+Orthodox Judaism emphasizes practicing rules of kashrut, Shabbat, family purity and tefilah (daily prayer).

 Many Orthodox can be identified by their dress and family lifestyle.
-Orthodox men and women dress modestly covering most of their skin.
-Married women cover their hair, with scarves (tichel), snoods, turbans, hats, berets, or wigs.
+Orthodox men and women dress modestly, covering most of their skin.
+Married women cover their hair with scarves (tichel), veils, snoods, turbans, hats, berets or wigs.

-Orthodox men wear a ritual fringe called Tzitzit, and wear a head-covering for males.
+Orthodox men wear a ritual fringe called Tzitzit and wear a head-covering.
 Many men grow beards, and Haredi men wear suits with black hats over a skullcap.
 Modern Orthodox Jews may adopt the dress of general society, although they, too, wear kippahs and tzitzit.
-On Shabbat, Modern Orthodox men wear suits (or at least a dress shirt) and dress pants, while women wear clothing.
+On Shabbat, Modern Orthodox men wear suits (or at least a dress shirt) and dress pants.

 Orthodox Jews follow the laws of negiah (touch).
-The Orthodox do not engage in physical contact with those of the opposite sex other than their spouse, or immediate family members.
+The Orthodox do not engage in physical contact with those of the opposite sex other than their spouse or immediate family members.
 Kol Isha prohibits a woman's singing to a man (except as per negiah).

 Doorposts have a mezuzah.
 Separate sinks for meat and dairy have become increasingly common.